Academic Integrity

 • plagiarism

 Plagiarism is copying directly from textbooks, the Internet, and other sources without acknowledgment or using another’s ideas as one’s own.
-It is penalized as cheating at George Brown College.
+It is penalized as cheating at George Brown Polytechnic.
 Plagiarized assignments are given a grade of F (0%), which may lead to a grade of F (0-49%) in the course.
-For more information, visit the college-wide Avoiding Plagiarism web page.
+For more information, visit the institution-wide Avoiding Plagiarism web page.

 • damaging, tampering, or interfering with the academic environment